-Open Acquisition
+OPEN Acquisition

-We acquired 100 percent ownership in OPEN Out-of Home Solutions ("OPEN"), a Belgian company, on May 8, 2013 for an undisclosed amount.
+We acquired 100 percent ownership in OPEN Out-of-Home Solutions ("OPEN"), a Belgian company, on May 8, 2013 for an undisclosed amount.
 The results of its operations have been included in our consolidated financial statements since the date of acquisition.
-We have not made pro forma disclosures as the results of its operations are not material to our consolidated financial statements.